Miss Courtney Palubiak Bromwich

 Teresa is also a classically trained pianist, training from age 9 to 18.

-Sawnee Ballet is delighted for Ms. Teresa’s sixth season.
+Sawnee School of the Arts is delighted for Ms. Teresa’s seventh season.
 She will be instructing our Ballet dancers from the babies on up.

 She attended Valdosta State University in Valdosta, Georgia, on a dance scholarship, where she earned her BFA in Dance, graduating Summa Cum Laude.
 While at Valdosta State she had the opportunity to perform in the Modern Atlanta Dance Festival and the American College Dance Association.
 She has spent the last few summers training with the Radio City Rockettes through their intensive and performing professionally with Peach State Summer Theater- Most recent credits include: Disney’s Newsies and Hello Dolly!.